foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

   If they can't see you they have no choice but to attack someone else.
 Likely an ally.

 * **Fear (Apprentice+):** *Living targets up to level 10 flee from combat for 30 seconds.*
-  A useful spell to have in your back pocket if you have a pressing need for less attention.

-* **Command (Adept+):** *Living targets up to level 15 are placed under your command for 30 seconds.*
-  This gives you more control than *Frenzy* but you'll have to do something with your new companion before their senses return.
+  Send someone away from the fight, preferrably after you've given them a large dose of poison.

 * **Invisibility (Expert+):** *For 30 seconds, you cannot be seen or heard.
 Activating an object or attacking will break this spell.*
-  For when you absolutely need to vanish and reset the situation.
+  For when you need to vanish and reset the situation.

 <img align="right" width="100" height="100" src="/Pictures/sss/builds/skill-restoration.webp">